 For example, A.A.
 World Services, Inc. (which also includes the A.A.
 Publishing division) currently has seven directors, only two of whom are Trustees.
-13 The other five non-Trustee directors comprise three volunteers, both expert in office management and publishing, and two directors who are paid staff members: the general manager and his assistant.
+28 The other five non-Trustee directors comprise three volunteers, both expert in office management and publishing, and two directors who are paid staff members: the general manager and his assistant.
 The general manager is traditionally the president of A.A.
 World Services, Inc. and his assistant is a vice president.
 For communication linkage, the editor or a staff member of the Grapevine or his nominee is invited to attend A.A.
 World Services, Inc. meetings.

 Therefore the active management of A.A.
-World Services, Inc. and its publishing division is composed of Trustees whose mission is to see that these projects are properly managed; of volunteer experts who contribute their advice and professional experience; and of two paid office executives who are charged with getting most of the work done.
-It will be seen that each member of every classification, is a director, and so has a legal vote;
+World Services, Inc. and its publishing division is composed of Trustees whose mission is to see that these projects are properly man-aged; of volunteer experts who contribute their advice and professional experience; and of two paid office executives who are charged with getting most of the work done.
+It will be seen that each member of every classification, is a director, and so has a legal vote; that each corporate officer bears a title which, both practically and legally, denotes what his (or her) actual status and responsibility is.

-13 Currently A.A.W.S. has nine directors, of which four are Trustees that each corporate officer bears a title which, both practically and legally, denotes what his (or her) actual status and responsibility is.
+28 Currently A.A.W.S. has nine directors, of which four are Trustees